mohinid/blog/_posts/2025-03-03-explainability-in-lcnc-platforms.md

 ---
 layout: post
-title: Bridging the Trust Gap.
-Ensuring Explainability in AI-Driven LCNC Platforms
+title: Bridging the Trust Gap - Ensuring Explainability in AI-Driven LCNC Platforms
 subtitle: Increasing user trust with XAI in Low Code No Code Platforms
 tags: [XAI, LCNC, AI, ML]
 comments: true
-thumbnail-img: /assets/img/
+thumbnail-img: /assets/img/xai.png
 ---

 AI-Driven Low-Code/No-Code (LCNC) platforms are revolutionizing software development by enabling non-programmers to build applications.
 However, as AI integration within LCNC tools becomes more sophisticated, a significant challenge emerges: the lack of Explainability in AI-generated decisions.
 Without clear insights into how AI models operate, users may struggle to trust and adopt these technologies effectively.
 This study explores the intersection of Explainable AI (XAI) and LCNC platforms, addressing the critical need for transparency in AI-driven automation.
 I have analyzed existing XAI techniques—such as SHAP, LIME, and attention-based methods—and assessed their suitability for LCNC environments.

 Additionally, I have proposed a layered explainability framework designed to cater to diverse user groups, including end-users, developers, and regulatory bodies.
-By enhancing AI interpretability within LCNC tools, we aim to bridge the trust gap, ensuring responsible AI adoption while maintaining ease of use.
+By enhancing AI interpretability within LCNC tools, I aim to bridge the trust gap, ensuring responsible AI adoption while maintaining ease of use.
 My findings provide a roadmap for industry practitioners and researchers seeking to develop more transparent, accountable, and user-friendly AI-driven LCNC platforms.

 ## 1. Understanding LCNC and AI Integration
 ### A. Overview of LCNC Platforms and Their Benefits for Non-Programmers